College football's 50 best players in 2018

 Key stat: No. 6 pick in McShay's first mock draft

 Right-handed quarterback?
 Left-handed quarterback?
 Running game?
 Passing game?
 It doesn't matter.
-Williams has blocked for Tua Tagovailoa and Jalen Hurts and paved the way for 20 single-game 100-yard rushers in his three seasons at Alabama.
+Williams has blocked for Tagovailoa and Hurts and paved the way for 20 single-game 100-yard rushers in his three seasons at Alabama.
 And he has started all 42 games in his career.
 This season, the Outland Trophy finalist was the anchor of a line that ranks 10th in the FBS in sacks allowed at just 1.0 per game.

 12. CLELIN FERRELL